lockedatapublished/blog/content/posts/2018-10-22-testing-roundup.md

 ## Assess your tests

-To get a sense of how good your tests are, check out
+To get a sense of how good your tests are, check these out:

-* [`covr`](https://github.com/r-lib/covr) that computes the _test coverage_ i.e. the percentage of lines of code that are covered by tests. `covr` allows skipping some lines.
-If run on say Travis or Appveyor, it can send a report to online coverage tools such as CodeCov or Coveralls, allowing you to visualize the coverage.
+* [`covr`](https://github.com/r-lib/covr) computes the _test coverage_ i.e. the percentage of lines of code that are covered by tests. `covr` allows skipping some lines.
+If run on Travis or Appveyor, for instance, it can send a report to online coverage tools such as CodeCov or Coveralls, allowing you to visualize the coverage.
 At Locke Data we mostly don't run `covr` locally but instead have it run on Travis.
 To set that up, [`usethis::use_coverage()`](http://usethis.r-lib.org/reference/ci.html).
     Here is [Coveralls report for `HIBPwned`](https://coveralls.io/github/lockedata/HIBPwned?branch=master) and [the corresponding badge](https://github.com/lockedata/hibpwned#hibpwned).
 See a [CodeCov report for comparison](https://codecov.io/github/ropensci/Ropenaq?branch=master).

-* [`covrpage`](https://github.com/yonicd/covrpage) that creates a detailed coverage report that can serve as a README for your test folder.
-We've done that [for `HIBPwned`](https://github.com/lockedata/HIBPwned/tree/master/tests#tests-and-coverage) so now without clicking in a coverage report, thanks to "detailed test results" you can see the tests associated with each context.
+* [`covrpage`](https://github.com/yonicd/covrpage) creates a detailed coverage report that can serve as a README for your test folder.
+We've done that [for `HIBPwned`](https://github.com/lockedata/HIBPwned/tree/master/tests#tests-and-coverage) so now without clicking in a coverage report, thanks to "detailed test results", you can see the tests associated with each context.

 # Test all the things